colidescope/discover/docs/index.md

 ### Shutting down the server

-When you're done using Discover, go back to the Command Prompt window and press `Ctrl+c`.
-It will ask you if you want to `Terminate batch job (Y/N)?`.
-Type `Y` and `Enter` or press `Ctrl+c` again to shut down the server and close the Command Prompt.
-Do not close the Command Prompt without first shutting down the server.
-This may cause the server to keep running in the background which can cause problems when you want to start the server again.
+When you're done using Discover, close the Command Prompt window to shut down the server.